Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 6. Increase size when the signal was stronger.
 7. Avoid overfitting to the backtest.

-At first, I cared mostly about whether a strategy made money.
-Later, I cared more about **why** it made money.

-That was important because a backtest can lie.
+no.7 was important because a backtest can lie.
 A strategy can look good on old data and still fail on new data.
 So I tried to move toward simple ideas that had a real reason behind them.

 ---